FH-Cloud-Computing/website/docs/lectures/1-cloud-intro/index.md

 Since the cloud is just somebody else's computer, that computer needs to be hosted somewhere.
 Servers are almost exclusively hosted in datacenters.
 Let's take a look at what is involved in running a datacenter.

-First of all, as mentioned above, most servers are going to be rack-mounted so you need a bunch of racks.
+First of all, as mentioned above, most servers are going to be rack-mounted, so you need a bunch of racks.
 These racks are installed in rows, often with a fake floor to allow for cabling to go under the floor.

 ![A data center containing a bunch of racks for servers](/lectures/1-cloud-intro/datacenter.jpg) *A datacenter with racks.
 Source: [Wikipedia](https://en.wikipedia.org/wiki/Data_center#/media/File:Datacenter_de_ARSAT.jpg)*